davidsdevel/davidsdevel/README.md

 <p>Hello 👋 and Welcome to my profile! </br></br> I'm David González (@davidsdevel on internet), Fullstack developer with JavaScript. from <img src="https://cdn-icons-png.flaticon.com/128/5922/5922025.png" width="13"/> <b>Venezuela</b></p>

-- 🔭 I’m currently working on a [hardware store application](https://github.com/davidsdevel/product-management), built with React, NextJS, Deta Base, Firebase, TailwindCSS and GraphQL Yoga.
+- 🔭 I’m currently working on a [RSS Feed Reader](https://github.com/davidsdevel/rss-reader).
 - 👯 I’m looking to collaborate on Fullstack projects
 - 🤔 I’m looking for help with [LetterCMS](https://github.com/lettercms/lettercms)
 - 📫 How to reach me: @davidsdevel in all internet